LAURENCE J. HASSON

 Mr. Hasson concentrates his practice on securities, commercial, and complex class action litigation, and he is also a member of the firm’s qui tam/whistleblower practice group.
-Mr. Hasson has been selected by Super Lawyers Magazine to the New York Metro Rising Stars list for 2015-2019.
+Mr. Hasson has been selected by Super Lawyers, a rating service of outstanding lawyers, to the New York Metro Rising Stars list for 2015-2020, and as a Super Lawyer for 2021.
 He was also recommended by The Legal 500 in 2013 and 2019.

 Mr. Hasson has also represented shareholders in derivative claims, most recently recovering $16 million for shareholders in a derivative action alleging that certain current and former directors of DeVry Education Group (currently known as Adtalem Global Education, Inc.) breached their fiduciary duties by allowing and approving a misleading advertising campaign.